Virgiel/dom-console/README.md

 This is a list of features I might add if I find the time and/or my projects require them

-- Pretty print objects
-- Paged console and prevent memory overflow with a ring buffer
+- Paged console with a ring buffer
 - Add more customization options
 - Make it embeddable